First-of-Its-Kind Surgery Helps Cancer Patient Keep Her Voice

 When Sherry Wittenberg was diagnosed with a rare cancer in the cricoid cartilage of her larynx, doctors told her the only way to treat the condition was to remove her voice box.
 The operation would leave her unable to speak normally and would require her to breathe through a hole in her neck for the rest of her life.

-Wittenberg sought a second opinion at the University of Michigan Health System, where Douglas Chepeha, MD, MSPH, offered her an alternative -- the option of undergoing a new procedure that, if successful, would allow her to keep her voice.
+Wittenberg sought a second opinion at the University of Michigan, where Douglas Chepeha, MD, MSPH, offered her an alternative -- the option of undergoing a new procedure that, if successful, would allow her to keep her voice.

 The technique, detailed online before appearing in the print publication The Laryngoscope, reconstructs a ring of cartilage in a patient's neck called the cricoid with a slice from the tip of one shoulder blade.